 - MyVisBar, a high contrast floating toolbar, designed to support learners with visual difficulties.

 - MyAccess, a portal to all your favourite and accessible applications providing inclusive e-learning options for all.

-- Create&Convert, is our new kid on the block, designed to help publish accessible information for all.
-Version 1.5 now available to download!
+- Create&Convert is designed to help publish accessible information for all.

 - Accessible Formatting WordBar, create accessible Word documents with ease using our innovative WordBar.